01. Shipyard History

 Holding Asbestos Companies Responsible

 Some companies that wrongfully exposed workers to asbestos are still viable.
 In other words, they have not filed for bankruptcy.
-This means individuals can file lawsuits against such companies, which may result in a settlement or verdict.
+This means individuals can file lawsuits against such companies, which may result in an asbestos settlement or verdict.

 For example, AO Smith was a part of the WWII efforts providing materials, gear and water heaters that were manufactured with asbestos.